rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 ![TCP](xc.png)

 ## Adding more sampling points in between jumps
-The current interface "only" returns the jumping times.
+The current interface "only" returns the jump times.
 On may want to resolve the trajectory in between jumps.
 For example, in the previous example, in between two jumps, the trajectory should be exponential and not linear as shown.

 A simple trick to do this is to add a Poisson process to the reactions set with a given sampling rate.
 We have to modify `nu, xcd0` and `R_tcp!` for this.
 The set of reactions is now the following